ividyon/Gideon/README.md

 The wizard will lead you every step of the way.
 The steps are:

+* Choose your project name (will be shown to users, and determines folder name of project)
 * Choose your mod folder (the one where `regulation.bin` and folders like `menu` and `chr` are)
 * Choose the categories of file you wish to deploy (Solo, Common and/or Layout) and point at the respective folders you prepared
 * (Optional) Create a shortcut so that you can update your deploy folders with one click whenever you add new files.